I-4-4-40.Processing Protest Cases After Court Remand

 The analyst will sign and date the HA-505 (transmittal sheet).

 Routes the case through the branch control staff to ODIO, the appropriate PSC or FO to promptly effectuate the decision.

 The analyst will determine whether the case is still within 60 days of the date of the ALJ's decision.

 If it is not, the analyst should process the case in accordance with the procedures in I-4-4-20 C.1., above, because the AC cannot assume jurisdiction.

 If the case is within 60 days from the date of the ALJ's decision, the analyst will:

 Prepare the notice to advise the claimant that the AC is assuming jurisdiction on its own motion.
 The regulations (see 20 CFR § 404.984(c) and § 416.1484(c)) require notice of proposed action when the AC assumes jurisdiction on its own motion either to issue a decision or to remand.
 This gives the claimant an opportunity to file briefs or other written statements about the facts and law relevant to the case.

 Route the case following instructions for cases in which prior notice of AC action is required.
 If the AC declines to assume jurisdiction, the case is routed following the procedures in I-4-4-20 C.1.

 At the end of the 45 days or, if earlier, after receiving arguments or comments, prepare the AC action document; i.e., a remand order or a decision.

-Follow the instructions in I-4-4-104 to route the document and any necessary supplemental analysis.
+Route the document and any necessary supplemental analysis as appropriate.